mvysny/photocloud-frame-slideshow/docs/index.md

 It has been reported that [in-app payments on the Amazon Fire tablets with Google Play installed do not work](https://groups.google.com/forum/#!topic/photocloud-frame/YGF8EFPA3E4) - the payment goes through but the annoying "Please Purchase" image stays.
 Please do not use PhotoCloud's in-app purchases if you plan to use the app on the Amazon Fire tablet.

+Also, *Android TV* is **not** supported; see [bug #198](https://github.com/mvysny/photocloud-frame-slideshow/issues/198) for more details.
+In short: The reason is that, during the upload of the last version to Google Play, Google rejected the update because of some Android TV-related issue and posted a very vague Set of instructions to fix the issue.
+I was unable to figure out what is the issue to be fixed, and Google didn't bother to reply to any of my e-mails.

 # Links